BA, BS Atlantic Union College

 PhD Ball State University

-In addition to my work in the English, I also coach the Andrews University Women’s Basketball Team, which competes in the United States Collegiate Athletic Association.
-My wife, Brynja Davis, teaches in the department of speech-language pathology and audiology at Andrews, and we have three children, Bryndis, Leif and Axel.
+While at Andrews, I have also edited Focus: The Andrews University Magazine, and coached the Andrews University Women’s Basketball Team.
+My wife, Brynja Davis, teaches in the department of speech-language pathology and audiology, and we have three children, Bryndis, Leif and Axel.